openpreserve/odf-validator/docs/VALIDATION.md

 The content of the "mimetype" file SHALL be ASCII encoded.

-If a MIME media type for a document exists, then an OpenDocument Package should contain a file with name “mimetype”.
-The content of this file shall be the ASCII encoded MIME media type associated with the document.
+If a MIME media type for a document exists, then an OpenDocument Package SHOULD contain a file with name “mimetype”.
+The content of this file SHALL be the ASCII encoded MIME media type associated with the document.

 See [Section 3.3 of the ODF Package Specification](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part2-packages/OpenDocument-v1.3-os-part2-packages.html#a_3_3_MIME_Media_Type).